About the Center for Spina Bifida Prevention (CSBP)

 Our History and Leadership

 The Center for Spina Bifida Prevention was founded in 2012 at Emory University, Rollins School of Public Health.
-The Center is directed by Dr. Godfrey P. Oakley, Jr, MD, MSPM, former Director of the Division of Birth Defects at the Centers for Disease Control and Prevention (CDC).
+The Center is directed by Dr. Godfrey P. Oakley, Jr., MD, MSPM, former Director of the Division of Birth Defects at the Centers for Disease Control and Prevention (CDC).

 What does the Center bring?

 We bring a unique approach focused on prevention.
 Although other sites and organizations offer support and education, the Center for Spina Bifida Prevention directs its attention to capturing the political will to mandate fortification of foods with folic acid, a B-vitamin that has been proven to prevent spina bifida and anencephaly.

 We have already been successful in preventing spina bifida with this approach!
 When it was shown in 1991 that folic acid would prevent spina bifida, Dr. Oakley worked with medical professionals and parents represented by March of Dimes to get the FDA to require folic acid to be added to enriched grains in the United States.
 This mandate was passed in 1996 for implementation in 1998.
 The U.S. has fortified grains since 1998 and the prevalence of neural tube defects, including spina bifida and anencephaly, has been reduced from 10 per 10,000 births to about 5 per 10,000 births, a reduction by 50%.